daly-h/daly-h.github.io/_posts/2020-12-21-ag-climatise.md

 tags: [policy, climate, carbon, agriculture, GWP]
 ---

-* My analysis of the new Department of Agriculture's [Ag Climatise] strategy(https://hannahdaly.ie/methane-warming.pdf) (pdf).
+*My analysis of the new Department of Agriculture's [Ag Climatise](https://www.gov.ie/en/press-release/a8823-publication-of-ag-climatise-national-climate-air-roadmap-for-the-agriculture-sector/)*

 Last week, the Department of Agriculture released 'Ag Climatise', a new strategy claiming to set out a pathway for “climate neutral” agriculture.
 On the surface this seems like a deeply ambitious policy.
 But it clearly is not.